transloadit/uppy/website/src/docs/google-drive.md

 ### `target: null`

 DOM element, CSS selector, or plugin to mount the Google Drive provider into.
-This should normally be the the [`@uppy/dashboard`](/docs/dashboard) plugin.
+This should normally be the [`@uppy/dashboard`](/docs/dashboard) plugin.

 ### `companionUrl: null`